 The Pololu AltIMU-10 is an inertial measurement unit (IMU) and altimeter that features the same L3GD20 gyro and LSM303DLHC accelerometer and magnetometer as the MinIMU-9 v2, and adds an LPS331AP digital barometer.
 An I²C interface accesses ten independent pressure, rotation, acceleration, and magnetic measurements that can be used to calculate the sensor’s altitude and absolute orientation.
 The board operates from 2.5 to 5.5 V and has a 0.1″ pin spacing.

-Clearance: This board is being replaced by the newer AltIMU-9 v3, which uses newer sensors and offers several improvements over this product, including a wider maximum magnetic sensing range and better gyroscopic accuracy and stability from the gyroscope and barometer.
+Clearance: This board is being replaced by the newer AltIMU-10 v4, which uses newer sensors and offers several improvements over this product, including a wider maximum magnetic sensing range and better accuracy and stability from the gyroscope and barometer.
 The new v4 version is pin-compatible with this original AltIMU-10, but changes in I²C addresses and configuration registers might require some changes to software written for older versions (this should not be an issue if you are using our Arduino libraries).
 This product will be discontinued when stock runs out and is not recommended for new designs where continued part availability is important.